sammykao/Options-Pricing-API/README.md

 - **Efficient serialization**: gRPC uses Protocol Buffers, which offers efficient binary serialization, resulting in smaller message sizes compared to JSON or XML-based serialization used in HTTP APIs.
 - **Streaming support**: gRPC supports both unary (single request, single response) and streaming (multiple requests or responses) RPCs, which can be more efficient for certain use cases compared to traditional request-response APIs.

+## Advantages of Heston and Variance Gamma Models

+While the Black-Scholes model is widely used for pricing financial options, it has certain limitations, especially when dealing with real-world market conditions.
+The Heston model and Variance Gamma model offer several advantages over the Black-Scholes model:

+- **Incorporating stochastic volatility**: The Heston model introduces stochastic volatility, which allows for more realistic modeling of volatility behavior in financial markets.
+Unlike the Black-Scholes model, which assumes constant volatility, the Heston model captures the tendency of volatility to fluctuate over time.

+- **Capturing jumps and heavy tails**: The Variance Gamma model is capable of capturing jumps and heavy-tailed distributions in asset prices, which are often observed in financial markets.
+This allows for more accurate pricing of options, particularly in markets where extreme events are common.

+- **Flexible parameterization**: Both the Heston model and Variance Gamma model offer flexible parameterization, allowing traders and analysts to calibrate the models to historical data and market conditions more effectively.
+This flexibility can lead to more accurate pricing and risk management.

+- **Better fit for complex market scenarios**: In scenarios where the underlying asset exhibits non-normal or skewed distributions, or where volatility exhibits complex patterns such as mean reversion or time-varying dynamics, the Heston model and Variance Gamma model can provide better fit and predictive power compared to the simplistic assumptions of the Black-Scholes model.

+By incorporating these advanced modeling techniques, the Heston model and Variance Gamma model offer traders and analysts a more comprehensive framework for pricing options and managing risk in complex financial markets.

 ## Prerequisites

 Before running the server, ensure you have the following prerequisites installed: